How to leave your California residency?

 Understanding tax obligations:

 • State income taxes: Even after leaving, if you continue to earn income in California, you might have tax obligations.
 Proposition 55, for instance, extended a 13.3% tax rate on high earners through 2030.
-Understanding the nuances and planning accordingly is key.
+Understanding the nuances of the law, and planning accordingly, is key.

 • Property taxes: If you retain property in California, you still have property tax obligations.
 Ensure they're met timely to avoid any legal entanglements.